-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 Daily cases in Virginia are still rising, but the growth rate is slowing.
 Hospitalization rates have also remained flat for several days, with plenty of hospital beds available and medical facilities in Virginia not expected to surpass capacity.

-Northam said the good news is that more than 1,600 Virginians have been treated successfully and recovered from COVID-19.
+Northam said the good news is that

 He also said the state's pipeline of PPE supplies is flowing and that the state has ordered three decontamination systems to clean as much equipment as possible.